About Kate Markland

 The 7 transformations aren't writing skills.
 They're emotional development:

 Kate's clinical background prepared her to see this.
 Education focused on writing quality.
-Clinical training focused on behavioural change.
+Clinical training focused on behavioral change.

 The mechanism is therapeutic.
 The outcome is measurable.
 Schools get both.